robin-raq/hot-play/README.md

 # hot-play
-interactive music sharing chat platform
+An interactive music sharing chat platform created with ruby on rails backend and react.js frontend

 ##Components